Pros / As the 12th largest retail bank in the country, Citizens Bank has branch locations if you need to talk to someone in person about your loan.

 Verdict / Citizens Bank offers multiple repayment lengths and gives students all the options they need when picking a private student loan, including loan consolidation, fixed and variable interest rates and a generous 12 months of forbearance.

 As one of the largest banks in the country, Citizens Bank is one of the few private student loan providers in our review that has physical locations.
 While nothing about the private student loans provided by Citizens Bank stands out as extraordinary, this bank gives students options for loan consolidation, variable and fixed interest rates and a generous 0.50% rate discount.
-Because of these solid student loan options, Citizens Bank is the winner of our Top Ten Reviews Gold Award.
+Because of these solid student loan options.

 While Citizens Bank offers one of the lower loan limits for its private student loans, $120,000 can fund almost any education, especially if you maximize federal student loan options before taking out a private loan.
+Sallie Mae and LendKey have higher limits.
 Citizens Bank requires that you borrow at least $1,000 if you’re going to take out a student loan.

 This company offers the ability to consolidate both federal and private loans, a service many lenders don’t provide.
 This can be helpful if you have a federal student loan and take out a private student loan as well.
 After you’ve graduated, you can consolidate both loans into one payment for easier record keeping and bill management.